4d/docs/docs/Concepts/quick-tour.md

 ## Variables

 The 4D language is strongly typed, although some flexibility is allowed in many cases.
-You create a typed variable using the `var` keyword or a `C_` command.
+You create a typed variable using the `var` keyword.
 For example, to create a variable of the date type, you can write:

 ```4d
 var MyDate : Date
-//or
-C_DATE(MyDate)
 ```

-Using the `var` keyword is recommended since it allows declaring object variables of a defined class type, for example:
+The `var` keyword allows declaring object variables of a defined class type, for example:

 ```4d
 var myPerson : cs.Person